Washington Township man charged with selling meth after receiving powder in the mail

 Darrell Crandall is the MDEA’s northern commander.

-According to court documents, drug agents began investigating after Farmington police notified the agency that Cobb had been manufacturing and distributing meth from his home.
+According to court documents, drug agents began investigating when Farmington police notified the agency that Cobb had been manufacturing and distributing meth from his home.

-According to the court documents, the investigation was aided by a confidential information who told police that he had been selling meth for Cobb.
-It was the informant, according to the documents, that told police Cobb had been getting shipments from China.
+According to court documents, the investigation was aided by a confidential informant who told police he had been selling meth for Cobb.
+It was the informant, according to the documents, who told police Cobb had been getting shipments from China.

 -